jennyhedley/digital-writing-2025/resources-twine.md

 ## Extend the Twine Story

+### Trigger text to change on click

+1. Let's start with using the sample text "I dream of cats"
+2. If you want to change it to "I dream of horses" you would follow the sentence with `(click-replace: "cats") [horses]`
+3. Then if you want the reader to click again and replace "horses" with "turtles" you will add `(click-replace: "horses") [turtles]`
+4. Your code would then read `I dream of cats. (click-replace: "cats") [horses] (click-replace: "horses") [turtles]`
+5. If you want the original sentence "I dream of cats" to change to "I dream of cats and horses" you would add after the original sentence `(click-append: "cats") [ and horses]`
+6. Notice how we put a space before the words "and horses" so it doesn't come out as "catsand horses"
+7. `click-prepend` is another option you can play with

 ### Add an Image to a Passage

 1. Create a `images` folder/directory in the same folder/directory as the `index.html`.